Accommodating Students with Disabilities

 Universal Design is a construct based on the premise of maximizing accessibility for all.
 An example would be elevators, which are needed for wheelchair users, but beneficial to all.
 Principles of UD that relate to education are referred to as Universal Design of Learning (UDL), Universal Design of Instruction (UDI), and Universal Course Design (UCD).
 Often when UD principles of inclusive learning are incorporated, the need for specific accommodations is reduced.
-Learn more about Universal Design, as well as how to design a Universally Designed syllabus.
+Learn more about Universal Design, as well as how to create a Universally Designed syllabus.

 There are times when students may tell you their diagnosis in hopes that this will shed light on the potential impact their disability may have on their academic participation.
 For information about how certain disabilities may impact various aspects of a student's educational experience, see the DO-IT Faculty Room resource page.
 If you're seeking information about specific disabilities, disorders, illnesses, and medical conditions, see below.

 ADS Director Marni Jones is also available to serve as a resource for you if you have any disability-related questions.